batmen-lab/BioMANIA/docs/Q&A.md

 For `filter_specific_apis` function.
 Currently we remove API type with `property/constant/builtin`, remove API without docstring, API without input/output simultaneously.
 Most retained APIs are of type `function/method/Class`, which is more meaningful for user query inference.
 You can check your API_init.json and modify rules accordingly!

+## Chitchat Training and Performance

+**Q: How can I improve the performance of chitchat classification model?**

+A: We have released a multicorpus chitchat model on drive link.
+You can download it and replace your lib's chitchat model with this model to use.

 ## Issues during transferring your tool to BioMANIA APP

 **Q: Why doesn't it visualize the figure output using plotting API?**